Engvald Bakkan

 Engvald Bakkan (20 August 1897 - 3 July 1982) was a Norwegian pharmacist, novelist and children's writer.

 Biography

-Bakkan was born at Åmli in Aust-Agder.
+Bakkan was born at Aamli Municipality in Nedenes county.
 He graduated as a pharmacist in 1923.
 During his career, he lived and worked at Stavanger and Bryne; from 1955 at the Ørnen apotek in Stavanger.

 He wrote 11 books: five novels; four short stories and two children's books.
 Among his best-known works is the novel trilogy from the 18th century, Krossen er din, Gjenom fossane and Regnbogen i toreskya, published between 1947 and 1952.
 He was awarded the Gyldendal's Endowment in 1953.